submission-paper-code/submit/README.md

 Usage:
 1. Install TVM and configure the environment as detailed in TVM's documentation.
-2. Configure the Strategy.
+2. Configure the strategy.
 Initialize the strategy with hyperparameters.

 ```
 my_strategy = MCTSSearchPyFull(